-The proposals map shows the spatial aspects of policies across the island.
+The proposals map shows the spatial aspects of policies across the island and out to territorial limits.

 The Island Plan, and all the evidence that informs it, is available online at www.gov.je/islandplan.
-Printed copies of the Island Plan, including the proposals map, are also available in the Library.

 How to use the Island Plan